KVDcorp/First-Web-Site-/README.md

-I collaborated with game developer DekaGames and wrote a web page for it
+I collaborated with game developer DekaGames and made a web page for him